 Focus on mapping out the character’s development and not events in the novel.
 That is already part of your story structure outline and plot.

-[otw_shortcode_button href=”http://selfpublishinghub.com/how-to-outline-a-novel/” size=”large” icon_type=”general foundicon-right-arrow” icon_position=”left” shape=”square” color_class=”otw-red” target=”_blank”]Learn How to Outline a Novel Here[/otw_shortcode_button]
+[otw_shortcode_button href=”https://selfpublishinghub.com/how-to-outline-a-novel/” size=”large” icon_type=”general foundicon-right-arrow” icon_position=”left” shape=”square” color_class=”otw-red” target=”_blank”]Learn How to Outline a Novel Here[/otw_shortcode_button]

 The point of this to overlay your character’s transformation so it coincides with your story.
 So if you were using a 3-act story structure like the one below, you would make sure your character’s personal development is mapped out in each act.